Updated: Apr 10

 As we have also mentioned in the “What’s a Good Retention Rate?” article, it’s important to make the user onboarding process as smooth and seamless as possible, to reduce customer churn.
 Make it easy for them to see what exactly your product is and how it can help them.
 You can create a simple and short tutorial within the app and show them how it works.

 Moreover, a long sign-up process is what throws most users out of the app.
 The app should have a quick and easy sign-up process.
 To simplify things, apps can allow login using Facebook, Twitter, or Google accounts.

 You need to make your customers believe that you are providing them with values.
 Are you giving them what they want?
 If not, you need to reconsider your future plans.

 You can become their friend by helping them out with what they need and answering the questions they might have.
 Create content for your blog and social media accounts that help your customers find answers to their questions.
-Send email newsletters with information that they might found useful, or how they can take more advantage from your app.
+Send email newsletters with information that they might find useful, or how they can take more advantage of your app.

 In addition, try to have a good customer care service, so that your users know you are available and there for them.
 The users that feel wanted will be loyal to you and your products.
 Whether it’s a chatbox on your website or a number they can call or an address they can send an email to, make sure to be available and help them.